 - Consented tissue is preferred and allows the subject to decide the type of studies to be performed by MU investigators.
 A helpful requirement is that the subjects' medical record can be reviewed annually, which adds abundant treatment information to the database.

 The OHB can procure many specimen types.
-A list of common tissue we have available can be seen here.
-If not accessible, the OHB collaborates with Siteman TPC Biorepository to obtain specimens.
-For questions regarding available tissue and quantity, feel free to email the staff at email@example.com to place your query.
+A list of common tissue available can be seen here.
+If not accessible, Siteman TPC Biorepository has requested OHB to communicate on behalf of the MU investigator to see what tissue is available at their institution.
+For questions regarding existing tissue and quantity at both the OHB and Siteman TPC, please log in to the OHB Portal to register and place your query.